How Much Does My Foam Part Weigh?

 The graphic above shows a completed end cap

-The end cap above has two pieces of foam laminated together to make one part.
+The graphic above shows a completed end cap.
+The end cap has two pieces of foam laminated together to make one part.
 Below is how we solve for the volume:

 a calculation showing (length x width x height / 1,7288) X Foam Density